Jacob-CL/CTFNotes/Boxes/HTB_Planning.md

 # Lessons
 - Assume the worst - double check results with different tools and different wordlists.
-Yes use the biggest one available to you but also a different one altogether.
-This one required the bitquark one to find `grafana` none others included that one.
+And use the biggest one available to you but also a different one altogether.
+This box required the bitquark txt one to find the `grafana` subdomain when none other had that keyword needed for this challenge
 - Ffuf found the subdomain with the wordlist but gobuster didnt even when i experimented with different threads (`-t`):(